jefftriplett/jefftriplett.github.io/_pages/social.md

 ---
 layout: default
-title: Social Media Banner
 permalink: /social/
 sitemap: false
+title: Social Media Banner
 ---

 ## Contact / Social Media

 Here are a few ways to keep up with me online.
 If you have a question about this project, please consider opening a GitHub Issue.

-{% assign social_sorted = site.data.social.social | sort: 'order', 'last' %}
+{% assign social_sorted = site.data.social | sort: 'order', 'last' %}

 {% for social in social_sorted %}{% if social.featured %}
 [![]({{ social.icon }})]({{ social.url }}){% endif %}{% endfor %}